Token Based Authentication in Web API

 4. IOTs, etc.

-How does the Token-Based Authentication work?
+How Does The Token-Based Authentication work?

 How does the Token-Based Authentication work